Entries from June 2008 ↓

 Illegible handwriting.
 Horrible spelling.
 Letters and words that ran together like ink in the rain.
 And an overall aversion to anything having to do with pencil and paper.

-Although Ben wasn’t diagnosed with a specific learning disability, he did have a kinesthetic deficit that created learning challenges and caused him to exhibit symptoms of dysgraphia.
+Although Ben wasn’t diagnosed with a specific learning disability, he did have a kinesthetic deficit (and perhaps some sensory processing issues) that created learning challenges and caused him to exhibit symptoms of dysgraphia.

 I’m no expert in the area of special needs, but let me give a brief overview of three common learning difficulties, including dysgraphia, that can affect the writing process.